kangabell/mar/README.md

 # MAR

-> website for the band mar, by kay belardinelli.
+> website for the band mar. built with vuejs. by kay belardinelli.
-> marpvd.com

 ## Build Setup